jsantana21/e-commerce/README.md

 #### Order Conformation Feature
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Once all the infomation is filled in, the user can click "Confirm Order" and after a moment the user will be redirected to an order confirmation page which summarizes the order along with an order number while the merchant, the person running the e-commerce site, will also get notified of the order placed by the user on CommerceJS (shown in the first gif).
-The user will get an email of the order confirmation as well as the merchant (shown in second gif).
+The user will also get an email of the order confirmation as well as the merchant (shown in second gif).
 <img src="https://github.com/jsantana21/e-commerce/blob/master/gif%20animations/OrderConfirmation.gif" />
 <img src="https://github.com/jsantana21/e-commerce/blob/master/gif%20animations/OrderConfirmationEmail.gif" />